Current Affairs-Topics

 The GNIP Andaman Nicobar (Great Nicobar Infrastructure Project) is a ₹72,000 crore island project announced by the Indian government.
 It involves large-scale development on Great Nicobar Island, including a transshipment port, an international airport, a township, and a power plant.

-This project aims to harness the strategic location of Nicobar Islands and boost India's presence in the Indian Ocean.
-However, the project has triggered wide-ranging debates due to environmental impact, tribal displacement, and seismic vulnerability in Nicobar.
+This project aims to harness the strategic location of the Nicobar Islands and boost India's presence in the Indian Ocean.
+However, the project has triggered wide-ranging debates due to environmental impact, tribal displacement, and seismic vulnerability in the Nicobar Islands.

 What is GNIP Andaman Nicobar?